fum-cs/fds/docs/intro-linear-algebra.md

      [ 0.23 -0.97]]

-As expected, we obtain a $m \times m$ orthogonal matrix on the left and a $n \times n$ orthogonal matrix on the right.
+As expected, we obtain a $$m \times m$$ orthogonal matrix on the left and a $$n \times n$$ orthogonal matrix on the right.
 Notice that `NumPy` returns the singular values in descending order of magnitude.
 This is a convention you'll find in the literature frequently.

 ```python